Overview

 Troubleshooting

-If you are upgrading to a new version of this Building Block and get an error on first access, try deleting and re-installing it.
-Note that any existing settings are not lost when the Building Block is deleted.
 If you still experience problems, or have other issues, please report them via the discussion forum available in the project area on the OSCELOT projects site.

 Version history